If you're interested in building a grow box in your backyard, there are a few important factors to consider:

 Concrete Surface

-Having a flat surface is relatively easy if you are using concrete as the base (bottom) of the grow box.
-However, you should ensure that the concreted area is not sloping as this would cause water to run off to one side of the grow box.
+Creating a flat surface for your grow box is relatively easy if you use concrete as the base.
+However, it's important to ensure that the concrete area is level, as any slope could cause water to run off to one side of the grow box.

 Asphalt Surface